CS INVESTOR FILING DEADLINE: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Against Credit Suisse Group AG

 - Oops!Something went wrong.Please try again later.

-NEW YORK, April 20, 2021 (GLOBE NEWSWIRE) -- New York, New York -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS) from October 29, 2020 through March 31, 2021 (the “Class Period”).
+NEW YORK, April 26, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS) from October, 29 2020 through March 31, 2021 (the “Class Period”).
 The lawsuit filed in the United States District Court for the Southern District of New York alleges violations of the Securities Exchange Act of 1934.

 If you purchased Credit Suisse securities, and/or would like to discuss your legal rights and options please visit Credit Suisse Shareholder Class Action Lawsuit or contact Matthew E. Guarnero toll free at (877) 779-1414 or MGuarnero@bernlieb.com